Skip to content

 1. Get your quote.
 Go to TechLoop's sell page, select your iPhone model, and answer the condition questions honestly.
 If your screen is cracked, say so.
 If it has water damage, say so.
 The quote you receive reflects the damage you describe.

-2. Your price is locked for 7 days.
-Once you accept the quote, the price is guaranteed for a full week.
+2. Your price is locked for 21 days.
+Once you accept the quote, the price is guaranteed for three full weeks.
 That gives you time to prepare your device and post it without worrying about the price dropping.

 3. Free postage.
 TechLoop sends you a prepaid postage pack.
 You do not pay a penny to ship your device.